 Skills & Experience

 My experience working with young people to boost their confidence and self-esteem: Part of building meaningful, positive relationships with my students is the creation of a safe, supportive learning environment, where mistakes can be made.
 I believe that celebrating the individuality of my students is vital in developing their confidence and self-esteem.
 I set goals that are achievable for the learner, however small or incremental.
 This way my students feel successful, develop in their self-esteem and build the confidence to challenge themselves further.
 By designing scaffolding that enables the learner to achieve in their learning, I enable pupils to develop a positive perception of their learning journey.
 I use frequent and specific praise; I celebrate effort and progress, not just achievement of the end goal or a correct answer.
-Through teaching resilience and modelling a positive attitude, I promote a growth mindset.
+Through teaching resilience and modelling a positive attitude, I promote a growth mind-set.

 My skills and experience supporting young people to develop their independence: To promote independence I teach children to take responsibility for their own learning environment in terms of its preparation, organisation and maintenance.
 I offer children appropriate choices in their timetable or learning outcomes to encourage them to take ownership of their learning journey.
 I help children to understand the ways in which they learn best so they can apply that knowledge to their independent learning.
 Also, in order to support children in taking responsibility, I keep learning open and adaptable so that students can influence it along the way.
 To build intrinsic motivation, I create a love of learning, by making it interesting, fun and achievable.

 My experience supporting young people with social interactions and friendship skills: I use regular check-ins to discuss social interactions and friendships with students.
 I do this by listening to their perspectives on situations from their own lives and working together to identify ways they could be developed.
 If beneficial to the student, we role play the ideas to build confidence.
 As a class teacher in a primary school I used circle time to teach, discuss and practise the skills required for effective social interactions and friendships.
 As phase leader I ran nurture groups to support children who needed more time and practice to develop these skills.
 As a year 6 lead, I ran transition groups, which aimed to prepare children for the social aspects of secondary school through role play, discussion and the evaluation of example scenarios.
 I take care to reinforce examples of positive social interactions, as well as model effective conversational skills.
-In order to support children who found it difficult to make friends, I implemented a buddy system, when more confident children could support those who found social interaction more difficult.
+In order to support children, who found it difficult to make friends, I implemented a buddy system, when more confident children could support those who found social interaction more difficult.

 My experience teaching maths and English: I have a consistent and longstanding record of outstanding English and maths teaching – mainly in key stage 2, but also 1 and 3.
 I was Maths Subject Leader for seven years, during which time, I led the school in a highly successful transition in our approach to the teaching of maths, resulting in a more accessible, varied and holistic curriculum.
 I designed and delivered training for teachers, support staff and ECTs across four schools.
 I went on to mentor a new maths leader, while I oversaw a wider section of the curriculum.
 In several roles, I have coached and mentored teachers in their planning and delivery of English lessons.
 I supported teachers by modelling lessons that included reading, writing and oracy skills.
 I am skilled in using my knowledge of the curriculum to adapt learning, tailoring it to the needs of individuals, enabling my pupils to develop their confidence and fulfil their potential.

 My experience teaching children with speech and language needs: I have taught many children with speech and language needs, including those who are non-verbal due to medical issues, autism and anxiety.
 I provide patience and encouragement in a positive, pressure-free environment.
-To support the learning preferences of my students, I use multi-sensory techniques, making learning auditory and kinesthetic.
+To support the learning preferences of my students, I use multi-sensory techniques, making learning auditory and kinaesthetic.
 I adapt communication to suit the needs of each learner, employing visual tools such as PECS, communication boards and visual timetables.
 I identify the interests of my students and apply them to their learning, so that each young person is motivated to communicate.

 My experience teaching children with dyscalculia, dyslexia and dyspraxia: My approach when teaching children with specific learning difficulties such as dyscalculia, dyslexia, and dyspraxia emphasises understanding each student’s unique strengths and challenges while using tailored teaching methods to promote academic success and confidence.
 As an experienced teacher, I bring a wealth of expertise in creating personalised, supportive learning strategies that empower students to achieve their full potential.
 When teaching children diagnosed with dyscalculia, I use a lot of visual representations and concrete resources to support their understanding of mathematical concepts.
 I break learning down into small, achievable steps.
 I then teach each step through a variety of ways in order to strengthen my students’ understanding.
 In order to support children in combating difficulties with coordination and motor skills, I implement physical adaptations and practical tools that work for the individual.
 I break down tasks into small, clear steps and provide structured routines to support organisational skills and task management.
 Through patience, flexibility and adaptability, I create a pressure-free learning environment in which children can enjoy and celebrate their progress.